wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 ### Destructive changes

-There are two types of destructive change that may occur in the completed pipeline:
+There are two types of destructive change that may occur in the eventual pipeline:

 1. Deletion of an external identifier
 2. Moving an external identifier to a different Concept